lukau2357/data-mining-project/notes.md

 - Tokenizing input when creating batches costs arround 25 milliseconds for batch size of 128.
 I don't think it's worth the effort to pre-tokenize the entire dataset.

 - Try working with TPUs on Kaggle, see if it speeds up the training.

+124647170 - Number of RoBERTa-base parameters
+247577856 - Number of T5 v1.1-base parameters.
+Roughly 2 times higher than RoBERTa, which is expected.
+To compensate, use lower LoRA rank for T5 fine tunning to truly compare these models.